Cron-J/youtube-view-count-in-node.js/README.md

-Views Count
+youtube-view-count-in-node.js
 ========================

-The purpose of this app is to querry the daily views .
+The purpose of this app is to querry the daily views of youtube channel and also can get total count.

 ### Install an app